hirrolot/metalang99/README.md

 }
 ```

-So, in summary, Metalang99 allows to do advanced metaprogramming in C. It allows to drastically improve quality of your code -- make it safer, cleaner, and more maintainable.
+So, as you can see, advanced metaprogramming with Metalang99 allows to drastically improve quality of your code -- make it safer, cleaner, and more maintainable.

 [Datatype99]: https://github.com/Hirrolot/datatype99
 [sum types]: https://en.wikipedia.org/wiki/Tagged_union